Joseon: 16th–19th century

-The scientific and technological advance in the late Joseon period was less progressed than the early Joseon period.
+The scientific and technological advance in the late Joseon period progressed slower than the early Joseon period.

 16th-century court physician, Heo Jun wrote a number of medical texts, his most significant achievement being Dongui Bogam, which is often noted as the defining text of Traditional Korean medicine.
 The work spread to China and Japan, where it is still regarded as one of the classics of Oriental medicine today.

 The first soft ballistic vest, myeonjebaegab, was invented in Joseon Korea in the 1860s shortly after the French campaign against Korea.
 Heungseon Daewongun ordered development of bulletproof armor because of increasing threats from Western armies.
 Kim Gi-du and Gang Yun found that cotton could protect against bullets if thick enough, and devised bullet-proof vests made of 30 layers of cotton.
 The vests were used in battle during the United States expedition to Korea (1871), when the US Navy attacked Ganghwa Island in 1871.
 The US Army captured one of the vests and took it to the US, where it was stored at the Smithsonian Museum until 2007.
 The vest has since been sent back to Korea and is currently on display to the public.

-Economy

-Commerce

-During the Goryeo period, Korea had a healthy trade relationship with the Japanese, Chinese, and Manchurians.
-An example of prosperous, international trade port is South Pyongan Province.
-Koreans offered brocades, jewelries, ginseng, silk, and porcelain, renowned famous worldwide.
-But, during the Joseon period, Confucianism was adopted as the national philosophy, and, in process of eliminating certain Buddhist beliefs, Goryeo Cheongja porcelains were replaced by white Baekja, which lost favour of the Chinese.
-Also, commerce became more restricted during this time in order to promote agriculture.
-Because silver was used as currency in China, it played an important role in Korea-China trade.